Jordan-M-Young/brickproof/README.md

 - profile: the portion in in brackets (`[default]` or `[secondary]`) in the example.
 - `workspace`: the url of your databricks workspace where you'd like to run testing job
 - `token`: a valid PAT token generated in your databricks workspace

+## Support

+Currently Brickproof supports the following

+- Testing Frameworks:
+    - Pytest
+- CICD:
+    - Github Actions

+This is pretty low coverage for the possible combinations of testing/CICD frameworks available.
+If you want to see something added please open up an issue or check out the Contributing section and open a PR.

 ## Contributing